-KIT aims at achieving and maintaining equal opportunities for men and women in studies, further professional training and career development - depending on their personal qualification.
-In this context, each person shall be given the possibility to follow his or her individual path without any disadvantage and to find their personal balance between family, private life, social commitment and career.
+KIT aims at achieving and maintaining equal opportunities in studies, further professional training and career development.
+In this context, each person shall be given the possibility to follow their individual path without any disadvantage and to find their personal balance between family, private life, social commitment and career.

-- KIT is implementing equal-opportunity actions in central services like the HoC, KHYS, YIN and in the Dual Career Service.
-KSOP will encourage its members to make use of these offers.
+- KIT has implemented equal-opportunity actions in central services like the HoC, KHYS, YIN and in the Dual Career Service.
+KSOP encourages its members to make use of these offers.

 - The KIT Dual Career Service offers comprehensive support and consultancy in the search for employment for partners of KIT employees who just moved to Karlsruhe.

-- With the objective to cushion assumed disadvantages and financial risks for institutes and faculties hiring and employing young women, KIT offers a Compensation Pool which finances personnel assistance already prior to the parental leave.
-This objective allows female scientists to continue scientific work during their pregnancy (e.g. additional personnel take over laboratory work, posing specific health risks to pregnant women).
+- With the objective to cushion assumed disadvantages and financial risks for institutes and faculties hiring and employing young women, KIT offers a Compensation Pool, which finances personnel assistance already prior to the parental leave.
+This objective allows female scientists to continue scientific work during their pregnancy (e.g. additional personnel take over laboratory work, posing specific health risks to pregnant persons).